BGDlab/Locutus/README.md

 * [DICOM Summarizer command configuration](#cfg_dicom_summarizer)

-NOTE: The primary Locutus configuration shall be supplied as `./config.yaml` (as originally stored in Vault), but within it might exist Vault paths to additional configurations for each module, thereby negating the need for replication of such configs.
+NOTE: The primary Locutus configuration shall be supplied as a `./config.yaml` (once pulled from Vault), but within it might exist nested Vault paths to additional configurations for each module, thereby negating the need for replication of any such configs.

 <A NAME="cfg_locutus"></A>